 9. "I don't have time for this."

-This is a common belief that holds a lot of people back from living really fulfilling lives.
+It's one of the top 10 self-limiting beliefs that holds a lot of people back from living really fulfilling lives.

 The truth is, you can make time for anything you want.
 It might take some effort and planning, but it's totally possible.
 So instead of saying, "I don't have time for this," say, "I'm going to make time for this."